Children and Armed Conflict in Sri Lanka:

 (LTTE) is listed as

-a terrorist or unlawful organisation in
+terrorist or unlawful organisation in several countries.

-United Nations Children's Fund (UNICEF) best illustrates the
+Children's Fund (UNICEF) best illustrates the point.

 Comment by